Hopson97/Mall-Map-Dashboard/README.md

 ## The idea

 The information is designed to be shown in multiple public spaces in ageneric shopping mall called "Twin Pines Mall".
 From the display, the public is able to see a map of the mall, and the locations of all of the shops.
-Ontop of this, they are also able to any running promotions of the shops, as well as any annoncements from the mall, such as new shops opening.
+Ontop of this, they are also able to any running promotions/commercialsz of the shops, as well as any annoncements from the mall, such as new shops opening.

 ## The Input